-This report is made solely to the College's member, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the College's member those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and it's member for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the College's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006 and paragraph 56(b) of the College's Articles of Association.
+Our audit work has been undertaken so that we might state to the College's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the College's members, as a body, for our audit work, for this report, or for the opinions we have formed.

-Rees Batley (Senior Statutory Auditor)

-for and on behalf of KPMG LLP, Statutory Auditor
+Rees Batley (Senior Statutory Auditor) for and on behalf of KPMG LLP, Statutory Auditor